 Teen Marijuana Addiction Treatment

 If your teen is suffering from the addiction of marijuana Inspirations for Youth and Families, a licensed residential treatment center for troubled teens ages 14 to 18 and their families is here to help.
-Inspirations provide a team of qualified and caring teen addiction treatment professionals, offering substance abuse treatment programs for Adolescents/Teens, who are demonstrating destructive, rebellious, and defiant behaviors, resulting in personal and family dysfunction.
-Our goal is to treat the disease, build the teen’s self confidence and reunite the family.
+Inspirations provide a team of qualified and caring teen addiction treatment professionals, offering alcohol addiction help for Adolescents/Teens, who are demonstrating destructive, rebellious, and defiant behaviors, resulting in personal and family dysfunction.
+Our goal is to treat the disease, build the teen’s self-confidence and reunite the family.

 Cannabis sativa L. is a plant that grows wild throughout most of the tropic and temperate regions of the world.
 Three drugs that come from cannabis – marijuana, hashish, and hashish oil – are distributed on the U.S. illicit market.
 THC (delta-9-tetrahydrocannabinol) is believed to be the main chemical ingredient that produces the psychoactive effect.
 Marijuana is a dry, shredded green/brown mix of flowers, stems, seeds, and leaves from the Cannabis sativa plant.
 The mixture typically is green, brown, or gray in color and may resemble tobacco.
 Hashish is collected, dried, and pressed into a variety of forms, such as balls, cakes, or cookie-like sheets.
 Hashish oil is a viscous liquid ranging from amber to dark brown in color.